tari-labs/tari-university/layer2scaling/more-landscape/landscape-update.md

 #### What is it?

 Counterparty is NOT a block chain.
 Counterparty is a token protocol released in January 2014 that operates on Bitcoin.
-It has a fully functional decentralized exchange, as well as several hardcoded smart contracts defined that include contracts for difference and binary options ("bets").
-To operate, Counterparty utilizes "embedded consensus", which means that a Counterparty transaction is created and embedded into a Bitcoin transaction, using encoding such as 1-of-3 multisig, P2SH or P2PKH.
+It has a fully functional Decentralized Exchange (DEX), as well as several hardcoded smart contracts defined that include contracts for difference and binary options ("bets").
+To operate, Counterparty utilizes "embedded consensus", which means that a Counterparty transaction is created and embedded into a Bitcoin transaction, using encoding such as 1-of-3 multi-signature (multisig), Pay to Script Hash (P2SH) or Pay To Public Key Hash (P2PKH).
 Counterparty nodes, i.e. nodes that run both `bitcoind` and the `counterparty-server` applications, will receive Bitcoin transactions as normal (from `bitcoind`), and then `counterparty-server` will scan each, and decode and parse any embedded Counterparty transactions it finds.
 In effect, Counterparty is a ledger within the larger Bitcoin ledger, and the functioning of embedded consensus can be thought of similar to the fitting of one Russian stacking doll inside another.  [([30]](https://github.com/CounterpartyXCP/Documentation/blob/master/Basics/FAQ-SmartContracts.md), [[31]](https://medium.com/@droplister/counterparty-development-101-2f4d9b0c8df3), [[32]](https://counterparty.io))

 Embedded consensus also means that the nodes maintain identical ledgers without using a separate peer-to-peer network, solely using the Bitcoin block chain for all communication (i.e. timestamping, transaction ordering and transaction propagation).
 Unlike Bitcoin, which has the concept of both a soft fork and a hard fork, a change to the protocol or "consensus" code of Counterparty always has the potential to create a hard fork.
 In practice, this means that each Counterparty node must run the same version of `counterparty-server` (or at least the same minor version, e.g. the "3" in 2.3.0) so that the protocol code matches up across all nodes. ([[56]](https://counterparty.io/docs/faq/), [[57]](https://counterparty.io/docs/protocol_specification/))